sharetribe/flex-docs/src/docs/howto-payments/removing-stripe/index.md

 After changing the `handlePublishListing` you can remove unused code.
 You also might want to clean up `EditListingPage` and remove the Stripe related props we pass to `EditListingWizard`.

+In addition, the [MakeOfferForm.js](TODO) component has a limitation that providers cannot submit their offer if they don't have a Stripe account.
+You will need to remove the references to `stripeConnected` in the form to remove this restriction.

 ### 3. Edit CheckoutPage